Duration: 17 Days

 Meals: Breakfast in Kathmandu and all meals during the trek

-Manaslu is a laborious trek that demands experience along with good physical well being.
-The rigorous trek ascends through Budi Gandaki River offering numerous rivers and waterfalls to Larkya La Pass (5213 m), the highest point in the trek, providing striking views of Himalchuli, Manaslu (8156 m), Ganesh Himal and other various mountains.
+Manaslu Circuit is a laborious trek that demands experience along with good physical well being.
+The Manaslu trek ascends through Budi Gandaki River offering numerous rivers and waterfalls to Larkya La Pass (5213 m), the highest point in the Manaslu trek, providing striking views of Himalchuli, Manaslu (8156 m), Ganesh Himal and other various mountains.
 En route, diverse landscape and variety in flora and fauna amazes anyone.
 The laborious part of trekking along Manaslu circuit starts from Samagoan (3450 m) where you could get lucky to see the freezing green lake of Birendra.
-However, the biggest challenge awaits - crossing the snow-clad Larkye La pass (5213m), which is a mere 8 km from the Tibet border, and offers classic views of Himlung Himal (7,126 m), Cheo Himal, Gyaji Kang, Kang guru (6,981m) and Annapurna II (7,937m).
+However, the biggest challenge awaits - crossing the snow-clad Larkye La pass (5213m), which is 8 km from the Tibet border, and offers classic views of Himlung Himal (7,126 m), Cheo Himal, Gyaji Kang, Kang guru (6,981m) and Annapurna II (7,937m).
 From Larkya La (Larkya Pass), we take a steep descent along a snow-covered trail down to Tanbuche.
 Then we follow a narrow trail to the Dudh Khola (White River) banks passing through magnificent forests of rhododendron, Pine, and Juniper.
 A further descent transforms the alpine vegetation to subtropical greenness.
 Then the walk through the Marshyangdi River to Besishahar marks the end of the Trek.

 The crossing of the Larkya Pass (5125 m) can be tough when there is snow.
 However, the stunning landscape with the mighty Himalayas towering straight above you and the spectacular glaciers make it more than worth the effort.
 The pass links the Budhi Gandaki with the Marsyangdi valley.
 The descent passes through beautiful alpine meadows at Bhimtang before joining the main Annapurna Circuit route heading to the trailhead at Besisahar.
 The Manaslu trek is easily accessible from Kathmandu.
-It originally started in the town of Arughat or Gorkha; however, with roads being built many trekkers start at either Barpak or Soti Khola a bit further up the trail.
+It originally started in the town of Arughat or Sotikhola; however, with roads being built many trekkers start at either Barpak or Soti Khola a bit further up the trail.

-The trek described here starts in Soti Khola and ends in Chyamche.
-Its also possible to finish the walk in Besisahar which is also the starting point for the Annapurna circuit.
+The Manaslu trek described here starts in Soti Khola and ends in Chyamche.
+Its also possible to finish the walk in Besisahar which is also the starting point for the Annapurna circuit Trek.
 The itinerary below is one of the many possibilities.
 The trek can be made longer or shorter depending on the length of your walking days and starting point.
 There are basic guesthouses all along the trail so you can choose if you want to camp or stay at the teahouses.
-You can combine the Manaslu Circuit with the Tsum Valley, a beautiful, secluded valley where century-old Tibetan traditions prevail.
+You can combine the Manaslu Circuit Trek with the Tsum Valley, a beautiful, secluded valley where century-old Tibetan traditions prevail.

 We at Green Valley Nepal Treks and Research Hub have 17 days itinerary for the Manaslu Circuit trek and the itinerary includes your arrival and departure days to and from Nepal.
+We love to share our knowledge and stories of the region and we are prepared to go that extra mile in order to provide our clients with an exceptional and personal adventure through this magical region of Nepal.

 Day 1 :Arrive Kathmandu